One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Slovenia seven day itinerary

-When planning a Slovenia holiday, you need to decide where you want to visit, what you want to see and where you want to stay?
+When planning a Slovenia holiday, you should decide where you want to visit, what you want to see and where you want to stay.

-If you are wondering what to do in Slovenia, hopefully, my bumper Slovenia guide will help you decide on the best way to spend your time in this charming country.
+If you are wondering what to do in Slovenia, my bumper Slovenia guide will help you decide the best way to spend your time here.

-My seven-day Slovenia itinerary includes things to do in Slovenia, as well as where to stay and suggestions for what to eat so you can plan your ideal Slovenia trip.
+My seven-day Slovenia itinerary includes things to do in Slovenia, where to stay and suggestions for what to eat so that you can plan your ideal Slovenia holiday.

-When you spend a week in Slovenia I would recommend limiting your time to just 4 destinations and enjoy a spot of slow travel.
+When you spend a week in Slovenia, I would recommend limiting your time to just four destinations and enjoy a spot of slow travel in Europe.

-This way you won’t spend all your time moving around every day and you can actually spend a bit of time in each destination.
+This way, you won’t spend all your time moving around daily, and you can spend some time in each destination.

-My 7 day Sloveia guide includes the following destinations:
+My 7-day Slovenia itinerary includes the following destinations:

 - Lake Bohinj